roeeyn/challenge-generator/README.md

 ## Future Roadmap

-- Create script to upload files to judge0, maybe brew
+- Create script to upload files to judge0, maybe brew.
-- Warn the user if some unexpected element is present in the tests
+- Warn the user if some unexpected element is present in the tests.
-- Better validate input for friendly error messages